CongLeSolutionX/Business-Near-Me/README.md

 # Business-Near-Me
 This Swift app follow MVVM architectural pattern, use Yelp API 3.0, MapKit, no Storyboard, and more.

+Please check this link for my demo video on how to run the app: https://drive.google.com/file/d/1Lxr7DAeLWbYbxjH77gVFrtQ5-lUAaSCQ/view?usp=sharing

 Step to run this app:
 1. Clone this repo
 2. Open this project in XCode